nanopool/nanominer/README.md

 1. [Configuration File](#configuration-file)
 1. [Examples of Configuration Files](#examples-of-configuration-files)

-**nanominer** is a program product developed by nanopool to create structural cryptocurrency units on the framework of the Ethash, Ubqhash, CryptoNight (v6, v7, v8, **CryptoNightR - only NVIDIA GPUs are currently supported**) and RandomHash algorithms.
-The present version of **nanominer** was made to work with every cryptocurrency based on these algorithms, including Ethereum, Ethereum Classic, Ubiq, Monero, PascalCoin and many others.
-This version of **nanominer** runs on Windows or Linux with AMD or Nvidia graphics cards (for Ethash and CryptoNight algorithms).
-The RandomHash algorithm is supported only on CPU.
+**nanominer** is a program product developed by nanopool to create structural cryptocurrency units on the framework of the Ethash, Ubqhash, CryptoNight (v6, v7, v8, CryptoNightR, Reverse Waltz), Cuckaroo29 and RandomHash algorithms.
+The present version of **nanominer** was made to work with every cryptocurrency based on these algorithms, including Ethereum, Ethereum Classic, Ubiq, Monero, Graft, PascalCoin, GrinCoin and many others.
+This version of **nanominer** runs on Windows or Linux with AMD or Nvidia graphics cards with the following exceptions:
+* CryptoNightR and Reverse Waltz algorithms run on Nvidia GPUs only.
+* Cuckaroo29 algorithm is supported only on AMD cards with 8+ GB of memory.
+* The RandomHash algorithm is supported only on CPU.

+In order to work with Nvidia GPUs **nanominer** needs Nvidia driver **410.48 and newer on Linux** or **411.31 and newer on Windows**.

 In order to begin mining Ethereum with nanominer, ***it's enough to simply input your wallet*** in the configuration file.

-Testing on **nanominer** demonstrated high performance working with Ethereum, Ethereum Classic, Ubiq, Monero, PascalCoin and other currencies.
+Testing on **nanominer** demonstrated high performance working with Ethereum, Ethereum Classic, Ubiq, Monero, Graft, PascalCoin, GrinCoin and other currencies.
 As a result of the research carried out, it was found that **nanominer** performs on par with, and sometimes better than, competing program products.
 Independently of this, **nanominer** stands out with its high stability and simple setup.

 ## Reporting bugs and technical support
 For reporting bugs, technical support, feature requests and community discussions feel free to use the following communication channels: